-Don’t kick it to the curb: 14 things to do with your Christmas tree
+Don’t kick it to the curb: 13 ways to recycle your Christmas tree

 Put it in the ground: Done right, you can actually replant a Christmas tree.

-It sleeps with the fishes: Donate your tree to a Fish and Wildlife department, so it can serve as a habitat for finned friends.
+It sleeps with the fishes: Donate your tree to a fish and wildlife department, so it can serve as a habitat for finned friends.

 Rabbit fir coat: Give neighborhood bunnies some cover by creating brush piles with the branches.

-Create a festive playground: Rent a wood chipper, run your tree through it, and marvel at your newly created playground.
+Create a festive playground: Rent a wood chipper, run your tree through it, and marvel at your newly created playground cover.
 Now all you need is a big metal slide and a see-saw.
 No, we don’t know where to get those.